w3c/wai-wcag-quickref/README.md

 1. Install `pkg-config` and development files for libxml2 and libxslt (e.g. `libxml2-dev` and `libxslt-dev` on Debian or Ubuntu)
 1. Run `NOKOGIRI_USE_SYSTEM_LIBRARIES=1 bundle install`

+## Rebuilding CSS and JS

+CSS and JS are built via gulp tasks, which are exposed as npm scripts for convenience.

+- `npm run scss` will rebuild `css/styles.css` and `css/styles.min.css`
+- `npm run js` will run lint and rebuild `js/script.js`
+- `npm run watch` will watch for SCSS and JS changes and rebuild when necessary
+  - This can be run in a separate terminal alongside `bundle exec jekyll serve --incremental` for development; note that Jekyll will need to run a rebuild pass after gulp)

 ## Data

 The data is saved as [wcag21.json](https://github.com/w3c/wai-wcag-quickref/blob/gh-pages/_data/wcag21.json) in the `_data` directory.
 Due to the complexity of the WCAG standard, the JSON file format is also quite complex.
 The data is exported from the [WCAG source code](https://github.com/w3c/wcag) and handed over to this repository.